morta10/edx-platform/openedx/core/djangoapps/content/learning_sequences/README.rst

 Direction: Keep
 ---------------

-This package is being actively developed.
+This package is being actively developed, but in a very early state.
+We're not going to start feeding data into it (by triggering off of publish) until it's a little more complete, so that it's easier to make drastic changes to the data model if necessary.
+During development, you can seed data into it by using the ``update_course_outline`` management command.

 -----
 Usage